The 7th Annual A+Awards is accepting entries until midnight on March 29th — Click here to submit your best works for more than 140 award categories.

 These structures constitute landmark projects for their respective firms and lent a new sense of place to their localities, just as Gehry’s Guggenheim did in Bilbao.
 However, their success is attributed not just to a sole author and a signature style — each is the product of a hardworking team of architects, all of whom now have a chance to be rewarded on a global stage for their playful approach to context and a deep understanding of their chosen materials.
 The usual battle of household names makes way for pure, unadulterated design in this competition.

 Rendering of Serpentine Pavilion 2016 by BIG – Bjarke Ingels Group, London, United Kingdom — shortlisted in the Cultural-Pavilions category

 Salerno Maritime Terminal by Zaha Hadid Architects, Salerno, Italy — shortlisted in the Transportation-Transportation Infrastructure category

 This is not to say that those considered “star architects” don’t get a look in, of course.
 Bjarke Ingels’ BIG is in the running for its stunning Serpentine Pavilion in London, while Zaha Hadid Architects made the shortlist in the Transportation Infrastructure category for its striking Salerno Maritime Terminal in Italy.
 These spectacular projects are just as worthy of the spotlight as any other, but that is precisely the point — they have an equal chance of winning an A+Award, along with every other firm.
-Architizer’s “great leveler” — a fully democratic online voting system — will ensure that the best buildings will come out victorious.
+Architizer’s “great leveler” — a fully democratic online voting system — ensures that the best buildings come out victorious.

 All images courtesy of the architects unless otherwise stated.